 Interventions Alliance will support volunteers with the costs of volunteering, with expenses covered.
 This includes being able to claim back up to £6 for buying a tea or coffee with your participant each week.
 We may provide and pay for a volunteer phone to be used specifically for contacting the participants you are working with.

 Volunteers don’t have to be experts but must have a belief in change, a desire to support that change and be pragmatic, creative and resilient in their approach.
-Many of the skills you would learn and develop while being a mentor.
+Many of the skills that you need you will learn and develop while being a volunteer.

 What further training and development is available to me as a volunteer?

-Once training as a volunteer you will have access to all the professional training the probation staff attend.
-This allows you to have professional and up-to-date training as well as giving you the opportunity to network with probation staff.
+Once training as a volunteer you will have access to the professional training that Interventions Alliance staff attend.
+This allows you to have professional and up-to-date training as well as giving you the opportunity to network.
 Some of the courses are as follows.